decaf-dev/obsidian-export-browser-tabs/README.md

 ## About

-This is a basic Obsidian plugin that allows MacOS users to export their open browser tabs to a note in Obsidian.
-This is useful to organize your tabs in Obsidian for future use.
+This is an Obsidian.md plugin that allows MacOS users to export their open browser tabs.
+This is useful if you wish to archive your tabs for future use.

 ## Installation